CamillaHorneland/online-shop/README.md

+This is my Course Assignment for Front-end Frameworks.

-Goal
+# Goal

 To apply knowledge of React to build an eCom store.

-Brief
+## Brief

 The API you are using for this brief is: https://api.noroff.dev/api/v1/online-shop

 You can find individual items by appending a product ID at the end of the API URL e.g. https://api.noroff.dev/api/v1/online-shop/f99cafd2-bd40-4694-8b33-a6052f36b435

-You are tasked with build out the following pages for an eCom store:
+## You are tasked with build out the following pages for an eCom store:

     Homepage
     Individual product page